alphamarket/lizard/README.md

 <hr />
 <h5>Step# 3: You are DONE!</h5>
 <hr />
-Just all you need to do is compile your `test/testerMain.cpp` file and execute it to see your test results!
+Just all you need to do is compile your `test/testerMain.cpp` file and execute it to see your test results!\

+> **Note:** You can use provided sample `CMakeLists.txt` file to compile your tests with `cmake` too.

 Demo
 ---